sina-prvnd/sina-prvnd/README.md

 - 👋 Hi, I’m @sina-prvnd
 - 👀 I’m interested in front-end web develpement and UI,UX design.
 - 🌱 I’m currently learning JS
-- 📫 How to reach me => 'sina prvnd' on LinkedIn
+- 📫 How to reach me => 'sina pirvand' on LinkedIn

 <!---
 sina-prvnd/sina-prvnd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.